-As a recipient of federal funds, Morehouse College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission, and employment.
+As a recipient of federal funds, Morehouse College is required to comply with Title IX of the Education Amendments of 1972, 20 U.S.C. §§ 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in education programs or activities, admission, and employment.
 Inquiries concerning the application of Title IX may be referred to Morehouse College's Title IX Coordinator or the U.S. Department of Education's Office for Civil Rights.
-Morehouse College's Title IX Coordinator is Mr. Keith Cobbs, whose office is located in Gloster Hall, Suite 105, 830 Westview Dr. SW, Atlanta, Georgia 30310.
-Mr. Cobbs may be contacted by phone at (470) 639-0584 or by email at Keith.Cobbs@morehouse.edu.
+Morehouse College's Title IX Coordinator is Mr. Keith Cobbs, whose office is located in Gloster Hall, Suite 105, 830 Westview Drive SW, Atlanta, Georgia 30310.
+Mr. Cobbs may be contacted by telephone at (470) 639-0584 or by e-mail at keith.cobbs@morehouse.edu.